 A lot of likes then attract more likes.
 But you know that it can take forever to increase your total organically.

 The only way to get more likes is to pay.
-But it is not that expensive to use Facebook advertising to start attracting a good number.
+However, using Facebook advertising to attract more likes is not that expensive.

 On average, it costs about $0.15 per like.
-If you allocate a small budget per month, it will help you on your way.
+If you allocate a small monthly budget, it will help you on your way.

 If you have a blog or website, you should always have social share buttons for all your social media channels.
 Make sure there is also an option to like your Facebook page.